nghttp2/nghttp2/README.rst

 API
 ---

+The public API reference is available on online.
+Visit http://spdylay.sourceforge.net/.
 All public APIs are in *spdylay/spdylay.h*.
 All public API functions as well as the callback function typedefs are documented.

 Examples
 --------